irispixel/vscode-dartsass/README.md

 ## FAQ

- 1. Does this plugin comes pre-built with Sass Compiler ?
+ 1. Does this plugin come pre-built with Sass Compiler ?

     Yes. by default - the plugin comes pre-built with one of the more recent releases of sass compiler.
 So - you would not need to install sass compiler locally in your system for the plugin to be active.